silbersteine/Lokalise-Push-Actions/README.md

 ## About

 This repository contains two GitHub Actions, `ManualPull.yml` and `ManualPush.yml`, designed to streamline the process of managing localization files with Lokalise.
-The actions allow for manual triggering of pulling and pushing translation files between your GitHub repository and Lokalise, ensuring your localization data is always up-to-date.
-The manual aspect can be changed to be triggered by a schedule, or by a triggering event.
+The actions, in their current state, allow for manual triggering of pulling and pushing translation files between your GitHub repository and Lokalise, ensuring your localization data is always up-to-date.
+These are your actions to make your own for automated pushing and pulling for your custom workflwos.

 ## ManualPush.yml

 ### Overview

 The `ManualPush.yml` action pushes your source lnguage localization files from your GitHub repository to Lokalise.
-This action can be manually triggered to upload the latest translations from your project to Lokalise, ensuring your translation management is always current.
 It can be triggered from any branch in your repository and tags the keys in Lokalise with the branch name.
+In its current configuration, it will only push files that appear in the diff between the triggering branch and 'main'.

 ### Usage